cuthbert86/cuthbert86/README.md

 - ⚡ Fun fact: Just for fun i've got a comedy youtube channel, there is a link to it in my profile.

+- I've started a little work related blog recrntly so check that out if you have the time: https://legitbainesblog.blogspot.com/

+-